Inference on the intraday spot volatility from high-frequency order prices with irregular microstructure noise

 A spot volatility estimator which is robust with respect to jumps in $(X_t)$ is obtained with threshold versions of these estimators.
-We truncate differences of local minima whose absolute values exceed a threshold $u_n= h_n^{\kappa},\kappa\in(0,1/2)$, which leads to
+We truncate differences of local minima whose absolute values exceed a threshold $u_n= \beta\cdot h_n^{\kappa},\kappa\in(0,1/2)$, with some positive constant $\beta$, which leads to

 and analogous versions of the estimators \eqref{simpleestimator2} and \eqref{quartestimator}.